dianeooty/weather-api-analysis/README.md

 ## Setup
 The cities data can be found in output_data folder.
-The API used for this challenge is Geoapify and OpenWeatherMap.
+The APIs used for this challenge are Geoapify and OpenWeatherMap.

 ## Project Status